MicrosoftDocs/quantum-docs-pr/articles/quantum-concepts-4-Qubit.md

 A final important property of measurement is that it does not necessarily damage all quantum state vectors.
 If we start with a qubit in the state $\begin{bmatrix} 1 \\ 0 \end{bmatrix}$, which corresponds to the classical state $0$, measuring this state will always yield the outcome $0$ and leave the quantum state unchanged.
 In this sense, if we only have classical bits (i.e. qubits that are either $\begin{bmatrix}1 \\ 0 \end{bmatrix}$ or $\begin{bmatrix}0 \\ 1 \end{bmatrix}$ then measurement does not damage the system.
 This means that we can replicate classical data and manipulate it on a quantum computer just as one could do on a classical computer.
 The ability, however, to store information in both states at once is what elevates quantum computing beyond what is possible classically.

-\subsection{Visualizing qubits and transformations using the Bloch sphere}
+## Visualizing qubits and transformations using the Bloch sphere ##

 For the more visually inclined, qubits can be pictured in $3$D using the Bloch sphere representation.
 The Bloch sphere for gives a way of describing a single qubit quantum state (which is a two dimensional complex vector) as a three dimensional real-valued vector.
 This is important because it allows us to visualize single-qubit states and thereby develop reasoning that can be invaluable to develop an understanding of multi-qubit states (where sadly the Bloch sphere representation breaks down).
 The bloch sphere can be visualized as follows: